WICG/layout-instability/README.md

 ### Distance Fraction

-The **move distance** of a shifting element is the distance it has moved on the horizontal or vertical axis (whichever is greater).
+The **move distance** of a shifting node is the distance it has moved on the horizontal or vertical axis (whichever is greater), relative to the viewport.

-The **distance fraction** of an animation frame is the greatest move distance of any shifting element in that frame, divided by the width or height (whichever is greater) of the viewport.
+The **distance fraction** of an animation frame is the greatest move distance of any shifting node in that frame, divided by the width or height (whichever is greater) of the viewport.

 ![Illustration of shifting elements on a device, with their move distances